 - Change what the product or service does

-- Change the time something takes
+- Shift the time something takes

-Selling answers in a B2B setting
+Selling new answers in a B2B setting

 The messages in B2B settings in particular can be confusing for brands looking to deliver solutions to unmet customer needs.
 When Thomas Steenburgh and Michael Ahearne looked at the challenges companies faced in bringing new products to market, they found it placed particular pressures on sales teams.